 Roberto Sironi (1983) is an Italian designer based in Milan.

-Currently Roberto combines his design practice with the teaching and research activity at the Design Department of Politecnico di Milano, where his work focuses on wearable technologies, Internet of things and in general on current design technological changes.
+Since 2014 Roberto has been combining his design practice with the teaching and research activity at the Design Department of Politecnico di Milano, where his work has been focusing on Wearable technologies, Internet of things and in general on current design technological changes.

 “The anthropological approach to the project is what drives and engages Roberto Sironi’s production.
 In-depth investigation of matter, its primary nature and a deep respect for its original evolutionary structure are highlighted in the collections created in recent years by this designer, who is distinguished for his sound approach and moral integrity”.